HarrisonDNET/Getting-Started-with-Scripting-Linux/README.md

 # Getting Started with Scripting Linux
 This repository is for beginner script coders in Linux.

 !!
-CURRENTLY IN DEVELOPMENT !!
+CURRENTLY IN ALPHA STAGE !!
-DO NOT USE THE INSTALLER UNTIL STABLE

 RECOMMENDED INSTRUCTIONS
 --------------